Wednesday, 15 October 2025

 Charleston, South Carolina is famous as the place where the American Civil War began.
 Less well known is its significant role in an earlier civil war.
 For South Carolina, the American War for Independence was more truly a civil war than the conflict of 1861-1865.
 During the 1860s, South Carolinians were united in defense of their state.
 During the Revolutionary War, they were bitterly divided.
 South Carolina witnessed some of the most violent episodes of the conflict.

 Remarkable Charlestonians of the American Revolution relates the stories of a spectrum of the city's residents during the is turbulent time.
 Its subjects were famous, obscure, rich, poor, black, white, men and women.
 Some supported the "Patriot" cause; others were loyal to the British crown, or tried to remain neutral.
 A few switched sides, one more than once.
 Collectively, their experiences highlight the often grim reality of the revolutionary era.
+If you are convinced that Mel Gibson portrayed the Revolution correctly in "The Patriot" this book may not be your cup of tea.
+(Pun intended).

 The public memory of the American Revolution is encrusted with layers of convenient forgetfulness, dubious facts, distorted legends, and outright myths.
 History, as Sir Lewis Namier wrote, is not a visit of condolence.
 Nor should it be.
-The pages of this book provide, I hope, a nuanced sense of what it was like to live in Charleston during the American War for Independence, 250 years ago.
+This book seeks to portray the complexity of a chaotic, turbulent, and fascinating time.
+Its pages provide, I hope, a nuanced sense of what it was like to live in Charleston during the American War for Independence, 250 years ago.
 It also, I believe, sheds light on the situation in the USA today.

 No comments: